-To accommodate the busy schedules of working professionals, coursework in the Bilingual Licensing sequence is available in blended online formats as well as traditional settings.
-Face-to-face sessions are offered on evenings or Saturdays.
+To accommodate the busy schedules of working professionals, coursework in the Bilingual Licensing sequence is available fully online, with synchronous online classroom participation available for students who prefer not to travel to campus.
+Synchronous class time instruction will take place on weekday evenings or Saturdays.

 - 18 credit license completion program